 As if Madameoiselle de Maupin wasn't controversial enough, it was embroiled in a literary scandal with respect to the preface.
 In this writing Gautier, in a dispute with literary magazine Le Constitutionnel and swept up in a wider discourse across all the arts (including in the writing of his colleague Jules Janin three years earlier) crystallised the Romantic artists desire for free expression and 'art for art's sake'.
 (John G Chapman, Jules Janin and the Ballet, pg 65)

-Gautier was writing from the demi-monde, a space that might be described through Michel Foucault's idea of a heterotopia, a temporary space that lies parallel to society where normative rules don't apply, although of course for many of the women of the demi-monde they still did.
+Gautier was writing from the demi-monde, a space that might be described through Michel Foucault's idea of a heterotopia.
+The term describes a temporary space that lies parallel to society where normative rules don't apply, although the demi-monde worked differently for women.
 Virginia Rounding writes about

 ' ...victims of scandal, divorcees, women separated or abandoned by husband or lover, 'merry widows' or foreign women whom the authorities might deport when it suited them'